-- (1) Active outreach to community leaders, city municipalities, stormwater and wastewater treatment facilities, health departments, state water quality agencies, Universities, iPCB supply chains and product manufacturers - (2) Creating and providing these entities with a toolkit with the tools and support to build public awareness, educate the supply chain, and join with a national effort to reduce allowable TSCA limits for iPCB's.
+- (1) Active outreach to community leaders, city municipalities, stormwater and wastewater treatment facilities, health departments, state water quality agencies, Universities, iPCB supply chains and product manufacturers.
+We will compile a spreadsheet of potentially interested parties (municipalities and states with fish advisories, tribes, health districts, etc.) - (2) Attend and communicate our goals to the Sustainable Packaging Coalition.

+(3) Creating and providing these entities with a toolkit with the tools and support to build public awareness, educate the supply chain, and join with a national effort to reduce allowable TSCA limits for iPCB's.